 Honestly, it can be easy at times, for a parent (and the family) of a high-functioning autistic child to forget that there’s anything wrong, because they can seem so normal at times.
 In fact, new studies show that females are often harder to diagnose, because they frequently present with different symptoms than males (and the screening questionnaires are all based on the stereotypical male autism traits).
 For one, most studies show that females with HFA/Asperger’s syndrome, are far more likely to play with toys appropriately and have imaginary play skills, than males.
 Females tend to be more socially interested.
 Females also are far quicker to pick up skills through mimicking, than boys, and studies show that females often are able to hide their symptoms through learning to compensate in other ways.
 All of these are ways that can make it far harder not just for family and friends to recognize autism in a female child, but even professionals.

 To see our daughter in our home, honestly, it’s often hard to think of her as autistic.
 Especially for an outsider, or someone who is not with us frequently.
 She’s affectionate, speaks well, and is engaging us, and others, more all the time.
 Granted, we (those of us with her every day) still know the “quirks”, such as her finger stim that comes out when she’s excited or stressed or struggling with receptive speech.
-There’s still her sensory issues that we’ve learned to work around and find ways of avoiding and of course her controlling, rigidity issues.
-And while to an outsider, when in her comfort zone, it may look like she has phenomenal verbal abilities/imagination during play, we know that much of it is scripted/mimicked, picked up from tv shows, movies and her big brother (that said, thanks to ABA therapy, her own imagination is improving by leaps and bounds all the time).
+There’s her sensory issues that we’re working on, and of course her controlling, rigidity issues.
+And while to an outsider, while in her comfort zone, it may look like she has phenomenal verbal abilities/imagination during play, we know that much of it is scripted/mimicked, picked up from tv shows, movies and her big brother (that said, thanks to ABA therapy, her own imagination is improving by leaps and bounds all the time).

 All of this to say… we had a play date with a friend of mine today, and her two children.
 Her son is only a year or so younger than my son, and their daughter is roughly a year and a half younger than our daughter.
 It was so great to get together, and have adult conversation – I even got to drink an entire cup of coffee before it got cold!
 Our sons had a blast playing together.
 Our daughters had fun playing as well.
 However, as I was there… I could see the difference.
 Her daughter, at two, spoke more than my daughter, at almost four.
 Her daughter displayed better imaginary play skills.
 Outside her comfort zone, and without her big brother there to glean ideas and phrases from, our daughter roamed from toy to toy, stopping to use one for a few minutes, and while using them appropriately – used them silently, without any noises or imagination.
 Ashley rarely attempted to engage my friend or I, while my friend’s daughter certainly did so.
 While Ashley would chase the boys upstairs to the bedroom to play, her silence came through loud and clear on the baby monitor – letting me know she was self-absorbed in something, instead of trying to join in the play.